Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case: Background

-In this paper, we study the bahaviour of the aforesaid two quantum correlations (entanglement and steering) under the application of environmental noise expressed in the form of generalised amplitude damping.
+In this paper, we study the behaviour of the aforesaid two quantum correlations (entanglement and steering) under the application of local environmental noise expressed in the form of generalised amplitude damping.
 GADC can be obtained by solving the optical master equation in presence of a squeezed thermal bath and this channel describes the effect of environmental dissipation in a finite temperature bath.
 The Kraus operators of the corresponding channel are given by,

-where, $\nu \in [0,1]$ is related to the temperature of the bath and $\eta \in [0,1]$ is the parameter representing the rate of dissipation due to the bath action.
+where, $\nu \in [0,1]$ is related to the temperature of the heat bath and $\eta \in [0,1]$ is the parameter representing the rate of dissipation due to the heat bath action.
 Note that, for $\nu=1$, the Kraus representation in Eq.(\ref{Kraus_GADC}) traces down to that of an ADC, for which the environment is assumed to be at zero temperature.
-The GADC $\Lambda$ is acting here on one of the qubits of a two-qubit state
+The GADC map $\Lambda$ acts here on one of the qubits of a two-qubit state

-In previous works, it has been shown that, it is possible to subdue the effect of environmental interaction through ADC by the application of the technique of weak measurement and its reversal \cite{PM_13, DGPM_17}.
+In previous works it has been shown that it is possible to subdue the effect of environmental interaction through ADC by the application of the technique of weak measurement and its reversal \cite{KU_99, KJ_06, KC_09, KL_12, PM_13, DGPM_17}.
 In the similar way, in this paper, we first study the effect of weak measurement technique when the environmental interaction is taking place through GADC.
 Here, before the environmental interaction takes place with the particle in consideration (say, $B$) of the bipartite system $AB$, weak measurement (WM) with a strength $w$ is performed on the same.
-Basically in this case, the detector detects the system with probability $w$ if and only if the state of $B$ is in $\ket{1} (= )$ and hence the measurement operator $W_{1}$ corresponding to this scenario is given as,
+The detector detects the system with probability $w$ if and only if the state of $B$ is in $\ket{1} (= )$ and hence the measurement operator $W_{1}$ corresponding to this scenario is given as,

 Note that, the matrix in Eq. (\ref{Kraus_weak_1}) is singular.
 Hence this is not effective to implement for the reverse weak measurement.
 So, for the purpose of weak measurement, we consider the measurement operator corresponding to the scenario when the system is not detected by the measuring apparatus.
 The measurement operator $W_{0}$ corresponding to this situation can be evaluated by using the relation, $W_{1}^{\dagger} W_{1}+ W_{0}^{\dagger} W_{0} = \openone$.
 Hence,